Perez v. United States: Supreme Court decision

 On April 26, 1971, the Supreme Court issues its decision in Perez v.
 United States in a 5-4 ruling convicting Perez.
 Justice William O. Douglas concluded that Congress had the power under Commerce Clause to regulate local loan sharking when it forms part of a larger pattern of economic activity that has a negative impact.
 There were many detailed finding during the legislative process showing the credit transactions and being closely engaged with organized crime.

 Majority decision

 Justice William O. Douglas authored the majority opinion of the Court.

 In a 5-4 decision, Justice Douglas agreed with Congress and said that even if one loan sharking case seems local, the government still has authority to make laws about it if many similar cases together affect the national economy.
 The Court held that Congress acted within their constitutional authority under the Commerce Clause.
 This decision was supported by a case from Wickard v.
-Filburn (1942), where the Court ruled that Congress could regulate wheat grown for personal use because it could lead to an affect on interstate commerce.
+Filburn (1942), where the Court ruled that Congress could regulate wheat grown for personal use because it could lead to an effect on interstate commerce.

 The idea that Congress's Commerce Clause power extends not only to economic activities but also local activities has been reinforced.
 In order to address organized crime through economic regulation, federal authority could no now be used.